Facilities Management

 A NORESCO environmental health and safety compliance officer will describe the specific challenges of safety for the Fresno CUPR project including the special considerations for ADA accessibility and scope adaptations.
 Rather than simply reacting to an incident, our safety officers collaborate with Fresno employees to identify and solve issues before they occur.
 Learn how collaboration builds trust, higher quality outputs, and a safer environment for construction workers and everyone on the Fresno State campus.

-The Human Behavior Energy AuditSM is an exploratory research process that identifies and assesses current levels of behavior-related energy factors.
-Both intrinsic and extrinsic barriers, and facilitators, toward energy itself and energy consumption will be explored and assessed throughout the organization.
+The Human Behavior Energy Audit® is an exploratory research process that identifies and assesses current levels of behavior-related energy factors.
+Both intrinsic and extrinsic barriers, and facilitators, toward energy itself and energy consumption are explored and assessed throughout the organization.
 Example factors include energy attitudes, knowledge, social norms, perceptions of control, as well as behaviors.

 Once identified, assessment of these factors establishes a baseline of current human behavior with regards to energy use.
 Next, using a combination of HBEA interviews, focus group and survey results, specific behaviors are identified that have a significant impact on the environment and your energy costs.